Jalon Valley or Vall de Pop

 Jalon ‘s narrow streets are lined with traditional townhouses, bars, restaurants and family-run shops such as bakers, butchers, honey shops, antique dealers and bodegas or wine cellars.
 Many streets offer glimpses of the impressive mountainous backdrop while others enjoy views of the imposing church, the Iglesia de Santa Maria, with its blue-tiled dome.

-Tuesday is market day with stalls surrounding the church filled with local produce, clothes, pottery and other Spanish handicrafts.
+Tuesday is market day in Jalon itself with stalls surrounding the church filled with local produce, clothes, pottery and other Spanish handicrafts.

 On Saturdays, Jalon holds an antiques and secondhand market in the riverbed car park, opposite Bodegas Xalo.
 This is Jalon’s finest bodega, which local farmers set up as a co-operative in 1962.